RSR Bonneville Gear Indicator

 Bonneville

-Going 200 miles and hour on the long course at Bonneville you try to drop a shift into 5th gear and you’re already in 5th gear...Presto!!!
+Going 200 miles and hour on the long course at Bonneville you try to drop a shift into high gear and you’re already in high gear...Presto!!!
 Instant air brake like the flap popped up a 50’s Mercedes Grand Prix Car.
 Who slammed on the brakes?
 Well, you did, didn’t you?
+With all the engine noise, a pneumatic air shifter, wind buffeting, and bouncing down the course with 45 degrees of rake in a 99 inch wheelbase, 1000 lb Bonneville Bullett, it's really helpful to be sure when you pushed the button you really are in high gear.
+We use a Jims FAT5 transmission in a Delkron FXR gear case.

 The RSR Bonneville Gear Display is waterproof, shock proof, hard anodized billet gauge that is highly visible in direct sunlight.
 It is easily programmed for any 5 or 6 speed transmission and indicates the gear selected by a bright red digit that displays "0" (neutral), 1, 2, 3, 4, 5 or 6.
-It also displays a “C” when the clutch lever is pulled in.
+It also can display a “C” when the clutch lever is pulled in if you have a clutch switch.

 In case you wonder what we develop and test things on...The Bonneville Bullet is one of them.
 Yes, we do ride things like this.